 Being a mum can be a lonely business so getting to know other parents can be a lifesaver.
 You can share the woes of parenthood and laugh at the not-so-funny aspects of being a mum, or being pregnant.

 Find out about antenatal classes near you.
 You might meet mums expecting babies at a similar time.
 If you’re feeling shy out and about, see what’s happening online.
-Chatting to people on forums like Mumsnet can be a useful outlet for your fears and worries.
+Chatting to people on forums can be a useful outlet for your fears and worries.

 Don’t forget your midwife is also there for you if you need to talk.